aws/amazon-genomics-cli/site/content/en/docs/Tutorials/walkthrough.md

 agc account deactivate
 ```

 This will remove Amazon Genomics CLI’s core infrastructure.
 If Amazon Genomics CLI created a VPC as part of the `activate` process, it will be **removed**.
-If Amazon Genomics CLI created an S3 bucket for you it will be **retained**.
+If Amazon Genomics CLI created an S3 bucket for you, it will be **retained**.

 To uninstall Amazon Genomics CLI from your local machine, run the following command: